timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-07-31
+# Objectives for Today 2025-08-04

-- Happy Birthday Month!!!
-(5+ Gifted Subs 35% off wooo)
 - Just Chatting as we Get started & warmed up.
 - Why did nightlies fail on Windows?
 The riddle of all time!
-- What do all (most) of the projects in the 100 Day Idea Generation have in common???
+- Does Tyre Bytes try to make an incremental game???????
 - Building a technology / research / uprgrade tree in TurtleBrains!
-- Unlikely Roadtrip this summer **[Add Points of Interest](https://tyrebyt.es/trip)**
-- Possible smaller Great Lakes Trip?
+- Plan out the Great Lakes trip?

 ## Events / Notices / Coming Soon